Skip to main content

 On-ground: Translation support during clinical appointments

 During the patient's stay in Istanbul, Astramedica provides translation and communication support at clinical appointments.
-While many physicians at partner clinics speak English fluently, having a dedicated coordinator present ensures that nothing is lost in translation during critical conversations about the clinical plan, post-procedure care instructions, or discharge guidance.
+Some partner clinics have English-speaking physicians or international-patient staff, but patients should confirm that setup in advance.
+A dedicated coordinator helps ensure that critical conversations about the clinical plan, post-procedure care instructions, or discharge guidance stay clear.

 This support extends beyond the clinic.
 Patients receive assistance with hotel staff communication, local navigation, dining recommendations, and any practical need that involves language bridging.